marespadafor/marespadafor.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!

-I'm Mar, a quantitative sociologist from Almería (Spain), one of the [sunniest cities](https://weather-and-climate.com/average-monthly-hours-Sunshine,almeria-andalucia-es,Spain) in Europe.
+I a quantitative sociologist from Almería (Spain), one of the [sunniest cities](https://weather-and-climate.com/average-monthly-hours-Sunshine,almeria-andalucia-es,Spain) in Europe.
 I got my PhD at the European University Institute (Florence) and now I am a Postdoctoral Researcher at UNED (Madrid) working in the Horizon Europe project [MapIneq](https://mapineq.eu/).

 I am broadly interested in inequalities: how these are transmitted through generations or through different institutional configurations.
 In my research I use quantitative methods and (aim for) causal inference designs.